emilyayu/CS361Microservice/README.md

-# Encrypted Key Generator Microservice
+# Encrypted Key Microservice
-Microservice Description: Microservice that creates encrypted key similar to Caesar Cipher
+Microservice Description: Microservice that generates an encrypted key similar to a Caesar Cipher
-                          Returns to client encoded key that can be used to encrypt messages.
+                          Returns to client an encoded key that can be used to encrypt messages, etc.
                           Communication with microservice is via socket connection.